-- XTPRETNS Period of time IP PrintWay is to retain the data set on the JES spool after a successful transmission.
+Amount of time IP PrintWay retains the data set on the JES spool after a successful transmission.
 This time was specified in the RETAINS JCL parameter, in the printer definition, or by the Routing exit.
-IP PrintWay might have set a default value of zeroes.
-For the format of this field, see the note on page 247. - XTPRETNF Period of time IP PrintWay is to retain the data set on the JES spool after all transmission retries have failed.
+IP PrintWay might set a default value of zeros.
+For the format of this field, see the note on page "#unique_305/unique_305_Connect_42_stime" on page 220.

+Amount of time IP PrintWay retains the data set on the JES spool after all retransmissions failed.
 This time was specified in the RETAINF JCL parameter, in the printer definition, or by the Routing exit.
-IP PrintWay might have set a default value of zeroes.
-For the format of this field, see the note on page 247. - XTPRTRYL Number of times IP PrintWay is to retry transmission of the data set.
+IP PrintWay might set a default value of zeros.
+For the format of this field, see the note on page "#unique_305/unique_305_Connect_42_stime" on page 220.

+Number of times IP PrintWay tries to retransmit the data set.
 This number was specified in the RETRYL JCL parameter, in the printer definition, or by the Routing exit.
-IP PrintWay might have set a default value of zero. - XTPRTRYT Period of time IP PrintWay is to wait between retries of the transmission.
+IP PrintWay might set a default value of zero.

+Amount of time IP PrintWay waits between retransmissions.
 This time was specified in the RETRYT JCL parameter, in the printer definition, or by the Routing exit.
-IP PrintWay might have set a default value of zero.
-For the format of this field, see the note on page 247. - XTPKEY If XTP\ROUTING\KEY\TYPE is set to '1', contains the name of the printer definition.
+IP PrintWay might set a default value of zero.
+For the format of this field, see the note on page "#unique_305/ unique_305_Connect_42_stime" on page 220.

+If XTP_ROUTING_KEY_TYPE is set to 1, contains the name of the printer definition.
 This name was specified in JCL, in the printer definition, or by the Routing exit.
 The name is padded to the right with blanks.
 This field is case-sensitive.